 The Patrol Fund Avalanche Safety programs answer a need in the Whitefish community by filling the void in educational opportunities available to local winter sports enthusiasts by providing high caliber courses with affordable price tags.
-During the 2013-2014 winter season we offered two Level 1 avalanche courses and one Level 2 avalanche course, as well as five community scholarships.
-This year we have the same offering, as well as a youth scholarship.
+Throughout the winter season, we have offered two Level 1 avalanche courses and one Level 2 avalanche course, as well as five community scholarships.
+This year we have the same offering.

 In partnership with the National Forest Service (USFS) and the Whitefish Mountain Resort, we are uniquely positioned to provide avalanche education programming to the Whitefish community.
 Our instructional staff consists of highly qualified individuals from our community.
 We are pleased to have top-notch instructors such as Ted Steiner, lead avalanche forecaster for Burlington Northern Santa Fe Railroad (BNSF); Erich Peitzsch, USGS Avalanche Specialist and American Avalanche Association (AAA) Certified; Adam Clark, forecaster for the Going-to-the-Sun Road Avalanche Program and professional ski patroller; Jenny Cloutier, ecology, outdoor medicine, and avalanche educator throughout northwest Montana and western Washington; Lloyd Morsett, Snow Safety Director at Whitefish Mountain Resort; and Lynne Wolfe, editor of The Avalanche Review.